-Cities and counties throughout the United States are banning disposable plastic bags or taking measures to reduce use of these single use bags.
-The objective is typically the same: reduce the negative impacts caused by single use plastic bags.
-Disposable plastic bags are the culprit behind a whole slew of environmental problems from destruction of animal’s habitats to the deterioration of the food chain and marring the natural beauty of the outdoors and resolution to these problems can require a hefty expense.
+Cities and counties throughout the United States are banning disposable plastic bags or taking measures to reduce the use of these single-use bags.
+The objective is typically the same: reduce the negative impacts caused by single-use plastic bags.
+Disposable plastic bags are the culprit behind a whole slew of environmental problems from the destruction of animal habitats to the deterioration of the food chain and marring the natural beauty of the outdoors and resolution to these problems can require a hefty expense.

 Check Out Our Bag Ban Map for the Stories Behind Bag Bans Worldwide!

 Throughout the world, many countries have taken measures to ban or greatly reduce plastic bag use and the impact has been positive.
 The United States needs to seriously consider saying goodbye to single-use plastic bags and all of the problems these bags cause.

 Bans on Disposable Plastic Bags Create Positive Results

 When individual cities and counties ban single-use plastic bags, there is less litter and fewer damaging impacts caused by litter.
 A reduction in trash means there is less danger to animals and their habitats.
 Less trash to clean up allows municipalities to direct the money that would have gone to cleanup efforts to other areas where it is needed, and there is peace of mind knowing that drainage systems are not packed full of garbage and will function properly when needed.

 Litter is also an eyesore that makes areas look rundown and destroys the beauty of parks, beaches, and your own backyard.
 A ban on disposable plastic bags can drastically improve the appearance and safety of the environment.